SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/software-requirements.md

 ## Software Packages Required for Wi-Fi EFR32 NCP Devices

-1. [GeckoSDK package](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation#installation-of-gecko-sdk-extension), which can be installed as part of the Simplicity Studio tool installation.
+1. [SiSDK package](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation#installation-of-gecko-sdk-extension), which can be installed as part of the Simplicity Studio tool installation.

 2. [WiseConnect SDK v2.x for RS9116 NCP](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation#installation-of-wiseconnect-sdk-v2x-or-v3x-extension), which can be installed as part of the Simplicity Studio tool installation.